diegofm09/diegofm09/README.md

 ## ⚡ About Me
 - 🏋️‍♂️ Disciplined and Committed to **fitness** and **healthy habits**
 - 🎯 Resilient and consistent
-- 📝 Driven to learn and looking to innovate or venture into entrepreneurship.
+- 📝 Driven to learn and looking to innovate or venture into entrepreneurship

 ## 📧 Contact
 You can contact me at: [diegofermend@gmail.com](mailto:diegofermend@gmail.com)